Henry-Social/.github/profile/README.md

-## Welcome to the HENRY Github Organization 👋
+## Welcome to the Henry Social Github Organization 👋